 When your gaming PC starts acting up — freezing mid-match, throwing artifacts, blue-screening on launch, dropping FPS into single digits, or just refusing to POST — you don’t want to ship the whole rig back to a manufacturer or hand it to a generic big-box counter.
 You want a local gaming computer repair near me shop that actually knows what an undervolt curve is, why the AIO pump is rattling, and which RGB header to leave unplugged.
 That’s us.
-York Computer Repair is the walk-in gaming PC repair near me shop at 2069 Carlisle Rd, York, PA 17408, serving York County PCs running anything from a stock pre-built to a 360 mm custom water loop.
+York Computer Repair is the walk-in gaming PC repair near me shop at 2069 Carlisle Rd, York, PA 17408, serving York County PCs running anything from a stock pre-built to a fully custom Windows gaming rig.

 Gaming rigs aren’t the same animal as office PCs.
-They run hotter, draw more power, push longer sessions, and tend to be built around expensive, finicky parts — high-end GPUs, fast NVMe storage, AIO and custom water-cooling loops, overclocked CPUs, exotic memory kits, and a lot of glowing fans tied together with the kind of cabling that needs a careful eye.
+They run hotter, draw more power, push longer sessions, and tend to be built around expensive, finicky parts — high-end GPUs, fast NVMe storage, factory AIO liquid coolers, overclocked CPUs, exotic memory kits, and a lot of glowing fans tied together with the kind of cabling that needs a careful eye.
 That’s exactly why our $99 gaming diagnostic fee is the right call — we spend the extra time stress-testing under real load, profiling temps and clocks, and checking your power delivery before we tell you what to spend money on.

 Looking for Gaming PC Repair Near Me in York, PA?